-Bytes Description 7:0 Reserved Length: The Length field specifies the amount of source data that is discarded.
-An SGL Bit Bucket descriptor specifying that no source data be discarded (i.e., the length field set to 00000000h) is a valid SGL Bit Bucket descriptor.
+Bytes Description 1 7:0 Reserved descriptor s pecifying ield specifies the amount of source data that is discarded.
+An SGL Bit E that no source data be discarded (i.e., the length field set to 0000000 et descriptor.
 11:8 If the SGL Bit Bucket Descriptor describes a destination data buffer (e.g., a read from the controller to memory), then the Length field specifies the number of bytes of the source data which the controller shall discard (i.e., not transfer to the destination data buffer).
-If the SGL Bit Bucket Descriptor describes a source data buffer (e.g., a write from memory to the controller), then the Bit Bucket Descriptor shall be treated as if the Length field were set to 00000000h (i.e., the Bit Bucket Descriptor has no effect).
-If SGL Bit Bucket descriptors are supported, their length in a destination data buffer shall be included in the Number of Logical Blocks (NLB) parameter specified in NVM Command Set data transfer commands.
-Their length in a source data buffer is not included in the NLB parameter.
-14:12 Reserved SGL Identifier: The definition of this field is described in the table below.
-Bits Description 15 03:00 Zero: The Zero field shall have the value of 0h.
-An SGL Bit Bucket descriptor containing a Zero field set to a value other than 0h shall be processed as having an SGL Descriptor Type error.
-07:04 SGL Descriptor Type: 1h as specified in Figure 19.
+If the SGL Bit Bucket Descriptor describes a source data buffer (e.g., a write from memory to the controller), then the Bit Bucket Descriptor shall be treated as if the Length field were set to 00000000h (i.e., the Bit Bucket Descriptor has no effect). included in the Numb scriptors are supported, their length in a destination data buffer sher of Logical Blocks (NLB) parameter specified in NVM Command Se Their length in a source data buffer is not included in the NLB parame et data 14:12 Reserved - SGL Identif ier: The c definition of this field is described in the table below.
+15 Bits Description 15 03:00 SGL Descriptor Sub Type field.
+Valid values are specified in Figure 19.
+07:04 SGL Descriptor Type: 1h as specified in Figure 18.